rdaems/rdaems.github.io/_posts/2021-07-22-diff-raytracing.md

 ---
 layout:     post
-title:      "Implicit function theorem and JAX"
+title:      "The implicit function theorem and JAX"
 subtitle:   "Application of a differentiable ray tracer with signed distance fields"
 date:       2021-07-22 12:00:00
 author:     "Rembert Daems"